Side Effects of Wearing Contact Lenses

 6. Red Eye or Conjunctivitis

 There will be a high risk of conjunctivitis and stye if you wear contact lenses for long hours at a stretch, especially through the night.
-They provide a moist environment which acts as a potential breeding ground for microorganisms like viruses and bacteria.
+They provide a moist environment that acts as a potential breeding ground for microorganisms like viruses and bacteria.
 Additionally, since less oxygen reaches the cornea when you wear lenses, the body doesn’t fight off an infection that is caused by bacteria or viruses as effectively as it should.

 Giant papillary conjunctivitis (GPC) is the most common type of conjunctivitis that contact lens wearers get due to repeated irritation from the contact lenses.